-Because tricyclic antidepressants influence serotonin levels, there’s an increased risk of bleeding when taking them.
+Because tricyclic antidepressants influence serotonin levels, there’s an increased risk of bleeding.
 Platelets in your blood release serotonin to help heal wounds and form blood vessels.
 When taken with other medications that impact serotonin levels, you could have abnormal bleeding.
 Talk with your healthcare provider immediately if bleeding events occur.

 Doxepin and Pamelor Frequently Asked Questions

 What is Doxepin?